How we handle your homeowners or condominium association in Northern Virginia

-If your property is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
-Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to hand over the old passes before new passes can be issued.
+If your property is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
+Most often the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to hand over the old passes before new passes can be issued.

 Landlord Reference